NUKnightLab/foiamail-addon/README.md

 ### Tips for collaboration

-* If you edit files using the web-based Apps Script editor, you must still pull them to your local machine (using `clasp pull`) so that they can be pushed to the GitHub repository.
+* Don't edit files using the web-based Apps Script editor.
+It is likely to lead to confusion.

 ## Longer-term to-dos
 * create a foiamail.knightlab.com website